How to engage the uninvolved parent

 - Do our interactions with parents currently elicit and openly value their input (i.e., use their input)?

-- How often, and under what circumstances, do interactions occur between educators and families that foster the development of a positive, working relationship?
+- Think of times that have fostered the development of a positive, working relationship.
+How often do interactions happen between educators and families?
+Under what circumstances do they occur?
 When are we unsuccessful?
 What factors characterize our positive and negative contacts?

 Christenson, S. L. (2004).
 Working with families for student success module.
 Part of the 2004 College of Education and Human Development Summer Institute.
-Minneapolis, MN: University of Minnesota.
+Minneapolis, Minnesota: University of Minnesota.
 Not published.
 [Adapted by permission.]